-As has occurred in previous years, motions that Sections 2-4, 6-12, and 17 of the Offences Against the State (Amendment) Act, 1998 and Section 8 of the Criminal Justice (Amendment) Act 2009 should continue in operation from 30 June 2022 to 29 June 2023 were brought before the Dáil on 29 June 2022 (McEntee 2022) and the Seanad on 29 June 2022 (Gallagher 2022).
+As has occurred in previous years, motions that Sections 2-4, 6-12, and 17 of the Offences Against the State (Amendment) Act, 1998 and Section 8 of the Criminal Justice (Amendment) Act 2009 should continue in operation from 30 June 2023 to 29 June 2024 were brought before the Dáil on 27 June 2023 (McEntee 2023) and the Seanad on 27 June 2023 (Browne 2023).

-Prior to resolution, a report was presented to the Houses of the Oireachtas on 7 June 2022 showing usage figures for the previous year (01 June 2021 to 31 May 2022).
+Prior to resolution, a report was presented to the Houses of the Oireachtas on 20 June 2023 showing usage figures for the previous year (1 June 2022-31 May 2023) (McEntee 2023).

-Under the provisions of the Offences Against the State Act, 1939, 172 people were arrested for this reporting period of which two persons were detained for offences contrary to the provisions of the Offences Against the State Act 1998.
-Eighty-six convictions were secured and a further sixty-four persons are awaiting trial.
-Arrests were broken down into offences under Part 7 of the Criminal Justice Act 2006 to which Section 8 refers to:
+Under the provisions of Section 30 Offences Against the State Act, 1939, 85 people were arrested for this reporting period; of these, 22 people were detained for offences contrary to the provisions of the Offences Against the State (Amendment) Act, 1998, and 63 people were detained/arrested for Offences contrary to the provisions of the Offences Against the State Act, 1939.
+Two convictions were secured and a further 15 persons are awaiting trial (Department of Justice, 2023d).
+Arrests were broken down into offences under Part 7 of the Criminal Justice Act 2006 in which Section 8 refers to:

-- Section 71a directing the activities of a criminal organisation 8 arrests - Section 72 participating in or contributing to certain activities of a criminal organisation 86 arrests

-- Section 73 committing an offence for a criminal organisation 18 arrests - Section 76 liability for offences by bodies corporate was not used in this reporting period (Department of Justice 2021b).
+- Section 71a directing the activities of a criminal organisation 2 arrests - Section 72 participating in or contributing to certain activities of a criminal organisation 90 arrests - Section 73 committing an offence for a criminal organisation 18 arrests, and - Section 76 liability for offences by bodies corporate was not used in this reporting period (Department of Justice 2023c).

-Since the enactment of the Criminal Justice (Amendment) Act 2009, there has been 642 arrests made under its provisions.
-The total number of charges in relation to the four relevant provisions in respect of Section 8 was 14, of which 7 charges were brought before the Special Criminal Court (Department of Justice 2021b).
+Since the enactment of the Criminal Justice (Amendment) Act 2009, 752 arrests have been made under the provisions of Section 8.
+The total number of charges in relation to the four relevant provisions in respect of Section 8 was 22, of which 4 charges were brought before the Special Criminal Court (Department of Justice 2023c):